ReycoLi/autocompletedemo/README.md

 ### Initialize dictionary trie

-* you have own dictionary file
+* Have own dictionary file
 If you have your own dictionary(a binary file of a list of pairs), place it in project folder and edit the input_file_path_name attribute in application.properties.
 The app will deserialize this input file to a list of pair as input automaticlly.

 * Only for demo or test